DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

    - Success and failure are both part of an interesting story.
 3. If you draw a King or Ace, this is a *Fate Card* and should stay in your hand.
 If not, put it in your discard pile.
    - At any time, you can discard a Fate Card to redraw and take the new value.
-   - When Aces are used in this way, add an extra 5 to the total.
+   - When Aces are used in this way, add an extra +5 to the total.
 4. You should have a character sheet with Attributes (general skills, like Agility and Intelligence), and specific Skills under each attribute (e.g., Finesse under Agility).
-Each Attribute and Skill has a Modifier that you add when drawing a card related reasons.
+Each Attribute and Skill has a Modifier that you add when drawing a card related to that Attribute or Skill.
 5. The GM will describe a scene.
 It's up to you to ask follow-up questions and figure out what your character would do.
 Creativity and thinking outside the box (i.e., exact rules) is encouraged.
 6. The GM might announce an *Epic Event*.
   - You'll draw 5 cards and for an unknown number of checks for all players.